Natsulus/Log-and-Notifier-Bot/README.md

 ## Configuration

 - name: The name of your RPG Character.
 [String]
 - discordId: Your Discord Account ID.
-[String]
+(For PM Notifications) [String]
 - botEmail: The email of the account the bot will use.
-[String] (Will use default bot if left blank.)
+(Will use default bot if left blank) [String]
 - botPassword: The password of the account the bot will use.
-[String] (Will use default bot if left blank.)
+(Will use default bot if left blank) [String]
 - ranks: List of the ranks you want to be notified for from the shop.
 [Array of String]
 - weapons: List of Weapon Types you want to be notified for from the shop.
 [Array of String]
 - armourParts: List of Armour Parts you want to be notified for from the shop.
 [Array of String]